feature-express/feature-express/fexpress-main/fexpress-core/partial_aggregates/README.md

 TimeSinceLastMin() - Calculates the time since the minimum value occurred.
 TimeSinceLastTrue() - Calculates the time since the last True value.
 Trend() - Calculates the trend of a column over time.
+CountOutsideNthSTD([n]) - Determines the number of observations that lie outside